bandprotocol/oracle-consumer/docs/x/pricefeed.md

 ### Abstract

-This document specifies the pricefeedx module that implement for the Cosmos SDK applications.
+This document specifies the pricefeed module that implement for the Cosmos SDK applications.

-The pricefeedx module obtains price data from BandChain through IBC and stores the most recent prices on your Cosmos SDK applications.
+The pricefeed module obtains price data from BandChain through IBC and stores the most recent prices on your Cosmos SDK applications.

 An example of the usage of this module is provided on the [ConsumerChain](https://).